 A headlamp is too bright and will startle your baby, so try a low-light battery lantern or even one of those flameless candles.
 Remember to take the dirty diaper to the garbage can.

-Bring all of the items above and any others you think you may need.
+Bring all these items and any others you think you need.
 A well-stocked first-aid kit may prevent a trip into town.

 Be patient, so very patient.
-Camping with kids is crazy fun, and when there are toddlers involved, it is even wilder.
+Camping with kids is crazy fun, and when toddlers are involved, it is even wilder.
 It’s not easy, but you will have some great family memories.

 Be brave; remember that things will get messy, which is ok.
 So get out there, explore the woods with your family, and as always, camp s’more worry less.